Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 Gemini: bottom-of-funnel intent, embedded in Google

 Gemini's market share is growing fastest, and its integration with Google Search means it pulls disproportionately from queries that already carry purchase intent: "best X for Y", "compare A vs B", "X near me".
-BrightEdge data shows AI Overviews (Gemini's surface in Google) now triggering on 48% of tracked queries, with the share of AIO citations that also rank in organic top 10 having grown to 54.5%.
+BrightEdge data shows AI Overviews (Gemini's surface in Google) now triggering on 48% of tracked queries, up from about 30% a year earlier, with the overlap between AIO citations and the organic top 100 rising from about 49% to 53%.

 Best for: e-commerce, consumer brands, local services, B2B categories with strong SEO.